 Early symptoms of diabetes caused by a high blood sugar level may include:

-After many years, diabetes can lead to serious health problems, and as a result, many other symptoms.
+After many years, diabetes can lead to serious health problems, and as a result, many other complications.

-Your doctor may suspect that you have diabetes if your blood sugar level is higher than 200 milligrams per deciliter (mg/dL) or 11.1 mmol/L. To confirm the diagnosis, one or more of the following tests must be done.
+Your health care provider may suspect that you have diabetes if your blood sugar level is higher than 200 milligrams per deciliter (mg/dL) or 11.1 mmol/L. To confirm the diagnosis, one or more of the following tests must be done.

 Diabetes screening is recommended for:

-If you have been diagnosed with type 2 diabetes, you need to work closely with your doctor.
-See your doctor as often as instructed.
+If you have been diagnosed with type 2 diabetes, you need to work closely with your provider.
+See your provider as often as instructed.
 This may be every 3 months.

-The following exams and tests will help you and your doctor monitor your diabetes and prevent problems.
+The following exams and tests will help you and your provider monitor your diabetes and prevent problems.

-The goal of treatment at first is to lower your high blood glucose level.
+At first, the goal of treatment is to lower your high blood glucose level.
 Long-term goals are to prevent complications.
-These are health problems from diabetes.
+These are health problems that can result from having diabetes.

 The most important way to treat and manage type 2 diabetes is by being active and eating healthy foods.

 Everyone with diabetes should receive proper education and support about the best ways to manage their diabetes.
-Ask your doctor about seeing a diabetes nurse educator and a dietitian.
+Ask your provider about seeing a certified diabetes care and education specialist and a dietitian.

 LEARN THESE SKILLS